rhysd/Trendy/README.md

 - [x] Menu bar integrated window or isolated window.
 - [x] Embedded browser support

-## TODO

-- After language is selected in menu, the menu should be closed.
-- If authentication is already done and shown example.com, close the window and show 'something wrong...' error using `did-finish-loading` event of login window.

 ## Installation and Prepare

 __Note that now Trendy is heavily being developped.__